 Niche communities – Newsgroups do not exist anymore and forums have replaced to some extent.
 The best way to share links IMHO are niche communities though.

 For many niches there is no lively niche community site you can create one of use forums instead.
 Do not flood them with your links though, neither the communities nor the forums.

 Give first to get later.
-For example I never submit my own postings to Inbound.
-In case they are relevant other community members do it for me.
+For example I rarely submitted my own postings to niche sites.
+In case they were relevant other community members did it for me.